Codimension-one foliations on adjoint varieties: Introduction

-The description of the space of codimension one foliations on $\mathbb{P}^n$ of a fixed degree $d$ is already very challenging.
-A complete description of $\mathrm{Fol}(\mathbb{P}^n, \mathcal{O}_{\mathbb{P}^n}(d+2)) $ is only known for $d\le 2$.
-It is a classical result that every codimension one foliation with $d=0$ is given by a pencil of hyperplanes, see for instance \cite[Theorem 4.3]{ACM:FanoDist}.
-For $d=1$, there are two irreducible components in the space of codimension one foliations, a result proved by Jouanolou in 1979 \cite{Jouanolou}.
-For $d=2$, the space $\mathrm{Fol}(\mathbb{P}^n, \mathcal{O}_{\mathbb{P}^n}(4)) $ has 6 irreducible components, as it was proved by Cerveau and Lins Neto in 1996, see \cite{CLN:components}.
-For $d=3$, there is a partial classification due to da Costa, Lizarbe, and Pereira, in \cite{CLP:deg3}.
-They proved that there exist at least 24 components in the space of degree three codimension one foliations on $\mathbb{P}^n$.
+The description of the space of codimension-one foliations on $\mathbb{P}^n$, $n \ge 3$, of a fixed degree $d$ is already a very challenging problem.
+A complete description of $\operatorname{Fol}(\mathbb{P}^n, \mathcal{O}_{\mathbb{P}^n}(d+2))$ is only known for $d \le 2$.
+It is a classical result that every codimension-one foliation with $d=0$ is given by a pencil of hyperplanes (see, e.g., \cite[Theorem 4.3]{ACM:FanoDist}).
+For $d=1$, there are two irreducible components in the space of codimension-one foliations, a result proved by Jouanolou in 1979 \cite{Jouanolou}.
+For $d=2$, the space $\operatorname{Fol}(\mathbb{P}^n, \mathcal{O}_{\mathbb{P}^n}(4))$ has six irreducible components, as proved by Cerveau and Lins Neto in 1996 \cite{CLN:components}.
+For $d=3$, there is a partial classification due to da Costa, Lizarbe, and Pereira in \cite{CLP:deg3}; they proved that there exist at least 24 components in the space of degree-three codimension-one foliations on $\mathbb{P}^n$.

-Many researchers have worked on the problem of describing the moduli space of foliations for other varieties, imposing conditions either on the ambient variety or in the canonical bundle of the foliation.
+Many researchers have worked on the problem of describing the moduli space of foliations for other varieties, imposing conditions either on the ambient variety or on the canonical bundle of the foliation.
 For example, in \cite{LPT13}, Loray, Pereira, and Touzet describe the space of foliations with trivial canonical bundle on Fano 3-folds.
-In \cite{AD-fano,AD17}, Araujo and Druel described the space of codimension one foliations with ample anticanonical bundle on projective manifolds.
+In \cite{AD-fano,AD17}, Araujo and Druel described the space of codimension-one foliations with ample anticanonical bundle on smooth projective varieties.

 Another approach to this problem is to examine the behavior of foliations under restriction.
-Let $X $ be a smooth projective variety embedded in a projective space.
-One can investigate whether a codimension one foliation on $X$ is a restriction of a foliation on the ambient space.
-In this direction, we refer to \cite{AD-fano2,figueira} for quadrics, \cite{ACM:FanoDist} for complete intersections and for cominuscule grassmanians, see \cite{BFM}.
+Let $X$ be a smooth projective variety embedded in a projective space.
+One can investigate whether a codimension-one foliation on $X$ is a restriction of a foliation on the ambient space.
+In this direction, we refer to \cite{figueira} for quadrics, \cite{ACM:FanoDist} for complete intersections, and \cite{BFM} for cominuscule Grassmannians.